Cat Deeley: Career

-Deeley took part in a reunion show for SMTV Live, in which Deeley and Ant and Dec went back to where the original show was filmed, and producers rebuilt the old set.
+Deeley appeared in a reunion show for SMTV Live, in which Deeley and Ant and Dec returned to where the original show was filmed, and producers rebuilt the old set.
 It aired on 26 December 2020 as The Story of SM:TV Live.

-In January 2021, Deeley made her BBC Radio 2 debut sitting in on The Saturday Show.
-She has regularly provided cover, sitting in for presenters including Rylan Clark.
+In January 2021, Deeley made her BBC Radio 2 debut as a guest host on The Saturday Show.
+She has regularly provided cover, filling in for presenters including Rylan Clark.

-She reunited with her Chums cast mates Ant and Dec for a television special on the fifth episode of series seventeen of Ant and Dec's Saturday Night Takeaway on 20 March 2021, which reenacts and picks up the cliffhanger from the wedding episode 20 years ago.
+She reunited with her Chums cast mates Ant and Dec for a television special on the fifth episode of series seventeen of Ant and Dec's Saturday Night Takeaway on 20 March 2021, which reenacts to the cliffhanger from the wedding episode.

 In April 2021, Deeley presented Lorraine as a guest host over the Easter holidays, joining again for the May spring bank holiday broadcast.

 Deeley's first book, a picture book for children titled The Joy in You, was published by Random House on 15 September 2020.
 It was co-written with Laura Baker and illustrated by Rosie Butcher.
 A Kirkus review of the book concluded "The message is wholehearted and positive, but the cloying execution doesn't stand out."

 As an actress, Deeley appeared as herself in the sixth episode of Life's Too Short.
 She also appeared in the second episode of House of Lies as herself in January 2012.
-Her breakthrough as a lead actress came in the 2015 Hulu TV series Deadbeat, playing a celebrity medium named Camomile White.
+Her breakthrough as a lead actress came in the 2015 Hulu series Deadbeat, playing a celebrity medium named Camomile White.
 Deeley voiced a version of herself in a 2015 episode of The Simpsons entitled "Waiting for Duffman".

 In 2023, she was a guest presenter for ITV's This Morning, following Phillip Schofield and Holly Willoughby's departures from the show.
 On 16 February 2024, it was announced that Deeley would present the show on a permanent basis, alongside Ben Shephard.